pepebecker/text-recognizer-cli/README.md

-# TextRecognizer
+# TextRecognizer CLI
-TextRecognizer is a command-line interface for performing text recognition on images. <br />
+TextRecognizer CLI is a command-line interface for performing text recognition on images. <br />
 With this tool, you can easily extract text from images and specify the language of the text to improve the accuracy of the recognition.

 ## Install